Article Title Suggestion

 Feeding optimized titles into downstream steps (e.g., content briefs or full articles)

-This agent is designed to be used early in a content strategy or creation workflow.
+This node is designed to be used early in a content strategy or creation workflow.

 Topic (required)

-Provide the subject or theme the article should cover.
+Provide the subject or theme the article should cover, such as:

 “Emerging trends in healthcare technology”